minity-script/minity/docs/SYNTAX.md

 #### String expansion

 Some bracketed sequences have a special meaning within doublequoted strings.
-These are all expanded by mclang during compilation.
+These are all expanded by minity during compilation.
 They can be used anywhere where strings are accepted in the code.

 ````
 "The color is {?color}"     // expand constants and macro arguments

                             // the following can be useful for using variables, tags and scores
-                            // declared in mclang with native minecraft commands
+                            // declared in minity with native minecraft commands

-"{.processed}"              // expand a tag declared in mclang to the namespaced version
+"{.processed}"              // expand a tag declared in minity to the namespaced version
                             => "--my_ns-processed"
-"{->my_score}"              // expand a score name declared in mclang to the namespaced objective
+"{->my_score}"              // expand a score name declared in minity to the namespaced objective
                             => "--my_ns-my_score"
-"{$my_var}"                 // expand variable name declared in mclang to the target and objective
+"{$my_var}"                 // expand variable name declared in minity to the target and objective
                             => "--my_ns-my_var --my_ns--vars"

 "{.is_{?color}_key}"        // brackets can be nested